The Competition Recognizes Outstanding Creative Achievements of

 Southern California’s Kindergarten to Third Grade Students

 Burbank, Calif. – Jan.
 13, 2020 – PBS SoCal announced today the 11th Annual PBS KIDS Writers Contest is now accepting multilingual submissions of original stories from kindergarten through third grade students across Southern California.
 Each year the contest encourages creative thinking and storytelling in students to build literacy and strengthen hands-on, active learning skills through illustrations of their own stories.
-In June, KPCC’s Education Reporter Kyle Stokes will return as host of the Awards Ceremony to congratulate winners of the contest with award certificates and prizes for their writing efforts.
-The submission information and entry form are now available at www.pbssocal.org/writerscontest.The deadline for entry is May 1, 2020.
+KPCC’s Education Reporter Kyle Stokes will return as host of the Awards Ceremony to congratulate winners of the contest with award certificates and prizes for their writing efforts.
+The submission information and entry form are now available at www.pbssocal.org/writerscontest.The deadline for entry is July 31, 2020.

 All entries will be judged on their originality of plot and themes, story structure and use of literary devices, relevance, quality and creativity of illustration.
 Each submission must be original student work—written and illustrated by the entrant.
 First, second, and third place winners will be chosen from each grade.
 Every child who submits an original piece will be recognized for participation with a Certificate of Appreciation.
 Prizes are as follows: